WELCOME TO STATION #5

 Description of the Proposed Action

-Ground Based Strategic Deterrent (GBSD) system deployment would begin in the late 2020s, be completed by the mid-2030s, and remain viable until at least 2075.
+Ground Based Strategic Deterrent (GBSD) system deployment would begin in the mid-2020s, be completed by the mid-2030s, and remain viable until at least 2075.
 Deployment activities would include the following:

 Replacement of all Minuteman III intercontinental ballistic missiles (ICBMs) deployed at F.E.
 Warren Air Force Base (AFB), WY; Malmstrom AFB, MT; and Minot AFB, ND with the GBSD system.